 - Grammar, punctuation, syntax, and spelling.

-- Consistency in body text, header fonts and indentations.
+- Consistency in body text, header fonts, and indentations.

-- Correct names for places and famous people.
+- Names for places and famous people.

-- Using synonyms to eliminate repetition of words in a sentence.
+- Using synonyms to eliminate repetition.

 - Continuity in character traits and appearance.